Best Hiking Shoes for Kids

 Favorite Light Hiking Shoes for Kids or Trail Running Shoes for Kids

-Most often, I buy shoes in this category for my children.
-They don’t find heavier hiking boots comfortable, so generally, we buy light hiking shoes or trail running shoes.
-They are not as durable as tradition hiking boots, but they get way more use out of them since they wear them all the time.
+If your kids don’t find heavier hiking boots comfortable, a good option is to buy light hiking shoes or trail running shoes.
+They are not as durable as traditional hiking boots, but they get way more use out of them since they wear them all the time.

 The lug pattern and grip on these shoes is fantastic.
 I am often frustrated by children’s “hiking” shoes that don’t have good traction.
 The last I want when hiking up a granite ledge is to have my son or daughter start sliding off just because their shoes aren’t well built.
 These Salomon Trail Runners definitely have the right grip for most trail conditions.